appeltje-c/appeltje-c.github.io/docs/01-build-a-pwa/04-design/read.md

 attractive and predictable helps in the adoption of your app.
 A user does not want to study your app, they want to use it.

-We want to make our choice for this design early in our project, it helps to have a clear and structured guide for building our screens from the start.
+We want to make choices for this design early in our project, it helps to have a clear and structured guide for building our screens from the start.
 And its a pain to apply design changes later on when we are well on our way with building features.

-To avoid having to reinvent the wheel we look for help in successful projects where UX designers brought their user experience understanding in interface improvements that lift the UX of your app to new heights.
+To avoid having to reinvent the wheel we look for help in successful projects where UX designers brought their user experience understanding in interface improvements that lifts the UX of your app to higher levels.

 Examples of these projects are [Apple Human Interface](https://developer.apple.com/design/) Guidelines, [Microsoft fluent](https://fluent2.microsoft.design/),